lavanack/laurentvanacker.com/Azure/Azure Naming Tool/readme.md

 * The password (for RDP connection) is randomy generated and displayed at the beginning and copied into your clipboard.
 The account name used is the same you are currently using (cf. the Username environment variable - so almost different for everyone)

 The final step is to immediately set your Azure Naming Tool Admin Password.
-(Be careful if you are behind a proxy because everyone using the sae proxy wil be able to reach the website and set this password before you if you don't do it quicky)
+(Be careful if you are behind a proxy because everyone using the same proxy wil be able to reach the website and set this password before you if you don't do it quicky)

 ![](docs/iis.jpg)